-EDLS 2500I - Content Research Seminar in Educational Administration problem, and design a project to study the problem.
+EDLS 2500I - Content Research Seminar in Educational Administration

+A critical review of the research literature in the candidate's major field, as well as research methodology and instrumentation appropriate to the field.
+This first semester covers the basic concepts and procedures needed to evaluate research critically.
+Each student will identify a problem in his or her major area, review the literature related to that problem, and design a project to study the problem.
 This project will be carried out during the second semester.
 Matriculants only.
 This course is followed by EDUC 81001.
 This course should be taken no later than the semester prior to the one in which the student expects to complete the requirements for the degree.
 Students who expect to write a thesis should take this course no later than two semesters prior to the one in which they expect to complete the requirements for their degree.